christywchen/carpe-diem/README.md

 In the backend, Sequelize validations had to be forgone in order to allow drafts to have missing values for users to fill in later.
 This was made up for by using a more comprehensive set of checks performed by express-validator, which validates the data before sending it to the database.

 On the React side of things, the solution was to create helper functions for the event form component.
+The application uses one form component for both creating and updating events.
+While many considerations had to be taken to ensure modularity, the result is a more form flexible component that can easily accommodate for future changes.

 After receiving form data, the steps were as follows:

 **Step 1**.
 Check if the event is being saved as a draft or published event to determine course of action.
 - If the event input is being saved as a draft, forgo validations.